"Some of nature's most exquisite handiwork is on a miniature scale,

 For all the advances of modern Biology, it is still difficult at times to emplace some organisms among animals, or plants, or fungi.
 Today, for example, the very term "plant" has rather little value, from a strictly scientific standpoint.
 If we were to limit the concept involved therein to terrestrial photosynthetic organisms and some (not all) groups of green algae, and were then to become fastidious in distinguishing them from other creatures, we should speak not of "plants", but of the "phylum Virideplantae" within the "kingdom Eukariota".

-So, you see, for all its "cold scientific objectivity", Taxonomy (and, really, empirical sciences in general) is as much an art as it is a science.
+So, you see, for all its "cold scientific objectivity" Taxonomy (and empirical sciences in general) is as much an art as it is a science.
 It depends on strict observation, experimenting, publication, and sharing of measurable data... and on the personal theological and philosophical views (or lack thereof) of the very scientists that "do" their science.

 Indeed, it even depends on the particular thought current and method to which a particular scientist subscribes.
 In the case of Biology, this is to say that there is more than one legitimate way to determine to what group an organism belongs, and each way may indeed provide a different result.
-Different combinations of morphological, behavioral, genetic, and other kinds of studies might make two different scientists place the same species in different genera, families, and even orders.
-(Classes and phyla are much more "stable").
+Diverse combinations of morphological, behavioral, genetic, and other kinds of studies might make two different scientists place the same species in different genera, families, and even orders.
+(Classes and phyla tend to be much more stable).

 Simply said, sometimes this it is not as easy as it looks.